Danelectro

-Danelectro is a brand of musical instruments and accessories, founded in Red Bank, New Jersey in 1947.
+Danelectro is a brand of musical instruments and accessories that was founded in Red Bank, New Jersey, in 1947.
 The company is known primarily for its string instruments that employed unique designs and manufacturing processes.
-The Danelectro company was sold to the "Music Corporation of America" (MCA) in 1966, moving to a much larger plant in Neptune City, New Jersey, employing more than 500 people.
+The Danelectro company was sold to the Music Corporation of America (MCA) in 1966, moved to a much larger plant in Neptune City, New Jersey, and employed more than 500 people.
 Nevertheless, three years later Danelectro closed its plant.

 In the late 1990s, the Evets Corporation started selling instruments and accessories under the Danelectro name.
 In 2016, Danelectro introduced new models, including a resonator guitar.

 Some of the products manufactured by Danelectro include electric and resonator guitars, basses, electric sitars, amplifiers, pickups, and effects units.

 History

 Danelectro was founded by Nathan Daniel in 1947.
 Throughout the late 1940s, the company produced amplifiers for Sears, Roebuck and Company and Montgomery Ward, branded Silvertone and Airline respectively.

 Later, Danelectro added hollow-bodied guitars, constructed of Masonite and poplar to save costs and increase production speed, intending to produce no-frills guitars of reasonably good tone at low cost.
-These instruments were branded either as Danelectro or for Sears as Silvertone, distinguished by the Silvertone maroon vinyl covering, and the Danelectro light-colored tweed covering.
-The guitars used concentric stacked tone/volume knobs on the two-pickup models of both series and "lipstick-tube" pickups, which contained the pickup components inside metal tubes.
+These instruments were branded either as Danelectro or (for Sears) Silvertone, distinguished by the Silvertone maroon vinyl covering, and the Danelectro light-colored tweed covering.
+The guitars used concentric stacked tone/volume knobs on the two-pickup models of both series and "lipstick-tube" pickups, which contained the pickup components inside metal tubes that resembled lipstick containers of the era.

 In 1956, Danelectro introduced the six-string bass guitar.
-Though the model never became popular, it found an enduring niche in Nashville and Los Angeles for "tic-tac" bass lines.
+Though the model never became widely popular, it found an enduring niche in Nashville and Los Angeles for "tic-tac" bass lines, where the electric instrument doubled the line played by an upright acoustic bass.

-In 1966, Danelectro was sold to the "Music Corporation of America" (MCA).
+In 1966, Danelectro was sold to the Music Corporation of America.
 A year later, in 1967, they introduced the Coral line, known for its hollow-bodies and electric sitars.

-In 1969, Danelectro closed down, burdened by MCA's attempt to market Danelectros to small guitar shops rather than large department stores.
+In 1969, Danelectro closed down, burdened by MCA's attempt to market their guitars to small guitar shops rather than large department stores.

-In the late 1990s, importer The Evets Corporation purchased the Danelectro brand name, marketing recreations of old Silvertone and Danelectro guitars, and newly designed effects pedals and small amplifiers made in China.
-After initially selling well, guitar sales slowed and Danelectro stopped selling guitars after 2001 (2004 on official site) to concentrate on effects pedals.
+In the late 1990s, importer The Evets Corporation purchased the Danelectro brand name, marketing recreations of old Silvertone and Danelectro guitars and newly designed effects pedals and small amplifiers made in China.
+After initially selling well, guitar sales slowed and Danelectro stopped selling guitars after 2001 (2004 on the official site) to concentrate on effects pedals.
 In 2006 (2005 on official site), new owners of Evets decided on a new marketing model for guitars, selling a limited number each year.

 Guitars

 Danelectro C

-Danelectro Cs were put into production and retailed from 1954 to 1955 until being replaced by the Danelectro U model in 1956.
-Unlike most all the later Danelectro instruments, the C model was a solid body construction made of poplar and came in a peanut-like body shape.
+The Danelectro C was put into production and retailed from 1954 to 1955 until being replaced by the Danelectro U model in 1956.
+Unlike most of the later Danelectro instruments, the C model was a solid body construction made of poplar and came in a peanut-like body shape.